Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

-As $N\rightarrow \infty$, the coefficient of variation approaches one, i.e., ${\rm{CV}} \rightarrow 1$, indicating that the channel gain $\Vert\q{h}_{mk} \Vert^2$ becomes a deterministic constant (Fig.~\ref{fig_CH_FP_numAntenna}) \cite{Demir2021book}.
-In particular, since $\Vert\q{h}_{mk} \Vert^2$ is the sum of $N$ independent and i.i.d. random variables $\vert h_{mk,n} \vert^2$, each with finite means and variances, according to the low of large numbers, the sum converges to its expected value as $N$ increases \cite{papoulis2002probability}.
-Thus, the fluctuations due to the small-scale fading diminish because the randomness of individual channel gains averages out over a large number of antennas \cite{Demir2021book}.
-This averaging effect causes the channel gain to stabilize around its mean, i.e., channel hardening.
+As $N\rightarrow \infty$, the coefficient of variation approaches one, indicating that the channel gain $\Vert\q{h}_{mk} \Vert^2$ becomes a deterministic constant (Fig.~\ref{fig_CH_FP_numAntenna}) \cite{Demir2021book}.
+In particular, since $\Vert\q{h}_{mk} \Vert^2$ is the sum of $N$ independent and i.i.d. random variables $\vert h_{mk,n} \vert^2$, each with finite means and variances, according to the law of large numbers, the sum converges to its expected value as $N$ increases \cite{papoulis2002probability}.
+Thus, the small-scale fluctuations diminish because the randomness of individual channel gains averages out over numerous antennas \cite{Demir2021book}.
+This effect stabilizes the channel gain around its mean.